lamhoang1256/youme/README.md

 # Youme
-A Website To Watch Movies, Animes And TV Shows Using ReactJS
+A Website To Watch Movie, Anime And TV Show Using ReactJS

 ## Live demo
 ```